eharder03/ccna-labs/README.md

-# ccna-labs
-Hands-on Cisco CCNA Packet Tracer labs including routing, switching, VLANs, ACLs, NAT, and network troubleshooting.
+This repository contains hands-on Cisco Packet Tracer labs completed as part of CCNA (200-301) preparation, focusing on routing, subnetting, and network troubleshooting.